agentheath/portfolio/writing/content_quality/index.md

 Is there an implicit bias in the overall sample of responses that receive feedback?
 Is the set of responses that receive feedback non-random?
 Are certain kinds of user queries and responses more or less likely to receive user feedback?

-# References & Resources

-For public portfolio use, replace internal references with public RAG, documentation-quality, and knowledge-management sources.
-Do not include internal links, query URLs, notebook links, dashboard URLs, table names, screenshots, or source-system identifiers.

 [back](../)